dhylands/duino_log/README.md

 - DumpMem
 - Str
 - StrPrintf
-- Util

 ## Log

 The `Log` class provides an interface for outputting log messages.
-The actual output can be overrided.
+The actual output can be overridden.
 There is an example which outputs to the Arduino Serial device, and another example which provides colorized output to the Arduino Serial device.